-Wizards provide the entry point for Squore users to create and edit projects.
-A model can have one or more wizards, depending on the options that a Squore administrator decides to display to end-users when they create projects.
+Wizards provide the entry point for Squore users to create and edit projects and meta-projects.
+A model can have one or more wizards, depending on the options that a Squore administrator decides to display to endusers when they create projects.
 This is achieved by editing the file Bundle.xml located in the Wizards folder inside a particular model.